RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 -----------
+3.2.1 - Temporarily disabling player genes due to conflicts with certain modded survivors 3.2.0 - Updated for the ContentProvider update
 3.1.0 - Converted to a master-driven system instead of a body-driven one, also fixed a few end-of-game bugs with RapidMutation
 3.0.0 - Updated for Content Update March, generic mode is no longer supported, also we standalone now 2.6.0 - Added new Infection mode (disabled by default) and some underlying improvements